Way back in history:

 who today still knows him and his daughter, sent the night's Coventry programme and the following meet's programme notes.
 I have the scans of the three newspaper articles,

-which of course are dramatic and sensational, one of which pretty much
+which of course are melodramatic and sensational, one of which is out to ban the sport.
+I will e-mail the scans to

 anyone interested who contacts me,

 Crouch, was driving a Ford Model 68 Touring on that fateful night.
-The

-January 2009: The Ranger STRANGER story: A big thank-you to the Ranger family who have run Ranger's Garage in
+A big thank-you to the Ranger family who have run Ranger's Garage in

 Durrington near Stonehenge for over 50 years, for the following